ckeditor/ckeditor4-docs/guides/plugin_sdk/styles/README.md

 If you are [sharing a plugin](https://ckeditor.com/cke4/addons/plugins/all/) that needs to use additional styles:

 1. Place the styles in an easily recognizable directory inside the plugin directory (for example, the `styles` directory).
-1. Add the path to the plugin stylesheet to the CKEDITOR.config.contentsCss setting in your plugin code.
+1. Add the path to the plugin stylesheet to the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} setting in your plugin code.
 1. Create clear documentation for developers who include your plugin in their builds, urging them to add the plugin stylesheet to the `<head>` section of end-user HTML pages and the pages where inline editor is used.

 ## Special Case: Stylesheets Required Only Inside the Editor

 It may happen that your plugin requires some styles to be applied only inside the editor.
 For instance, it may add special information about blocks like the [Show Blocks](https://ckeditor.com/cke4/addon/showblocks) plugin.
-In such case your plugin can use the CKEDITOR.addCss method which lets you include the stylesheets directly in the plugin JavaScript file, without using separate CSS files.
+In such case your plugin can use the {@linkapi CKEDITOR.addCss CKEDITOR.addCss} method which lets you include the stylesheets directly in the plugin JavaScript file, without using separate CSS files.

 This method has to be called before the [editable](#!/api/CKEDITOR.editable) is set up and only once for all editors.
 Therefore, unlike in the previous example, it should be called from the plugin `onLoad` callback: